shawnhsueh/design_view.io/index.md

 <p>Find the GitHub Repository at: <a href="https://github.com/shawnhsueh/design_view.io">https://github.com/shawnhsueh/design_view.io</a></p>

-This website curated the alphafold predicted structure of the HIS-SUMO-POI-LINKER-GFP constructs
+This website curated Shawn's designed structures of S2-vaccines and 4-helix-bundles.
+The alphafold predicted structure of the HIS-SUMO-POI-LINKER-GFP constructs are also curated.